AplaProject/apla-docs-en/introduction/install.rst

 Installation and configuration
 ################################################################################

-This section discusses the installation and configuration of Apla.
+This section discusses the installation and configuration of the platform.